mbkoltai/mbkoltai.github.io/_posts/2019-12-25-multistable.md

 The lower threshold for the bistable range goes down while its extension grows with an increasing nonlinearity of the auto-activation.

-Now, as it was shown by one of the first landmark papers {% cite gardner2000construction %} of [modern](http://vcp.med.harvard.edu/timeline.html) (>2000) systems biology how two genes mutually inhibiting each other can lead to bistable behavior if the inhibition has a nonlinear (sigmoidal effect).
+Now, as it was shown by [one of the first](https://www.nature.com/articles/35002131) landmark papers of [modern](http://vcp.med.harvard.edu/timeline.html) (>2000) systems biology how two genes mutually inhibiting each other can lead to bistable behavior if the inhibition has a nonlinear (sigmoidal effect).
-In this {% cite lu2013tristability %} paper it was pointed out that if the auto-activation of these two genes already makes them bistable then coupling them can generate several stable fixed points.
+In [this paper](https://pubs.acs.org/doi/10.1021/jp403156m) it was pointed out that if the auto-activation of these two genes already makes them bistable then coupling them can generate several stable fixed points.

 To intuitively illustrate this point, before setting up a model, let's call the two genes A and B and we visualize their nullclines as a function of the value of the other gene.
 Note that as we analyze the system in 2D now the basal production rate is a single value, we are not scanning through a range of values.